 To mitigate any complaints regarding perceived neglect of such areas, we recommend erecting blue hearts on a wooden post to alert members of the public to the project.
 These can be made from recycled materials or bought from our online shop.
 We use cornflower blue on our official hearts, but any shade will do!

-There are some councils which are really taking the lead on this, including Stroud Town Council, Chipping Sodbury Town Council, Dorset Council, South Gloucestershire Council and many others across the country.
+Some councils are really taking the lead on this, including Leicestershire County Council, Stroud Town Council, Chipping Sodbury Town Council, Dorset Council and South Gloucestershire Council.

 A recent study by the Wildlife Trust suggests that 90% of lowland grassland has been lost in the 20th century, with fewer areas than ever supporting insects, wildlife and grassland species.
 These areas form an essential part of the UK’s ecological infrastructure.

 Luckily, combatting this loss is one which is easy and cost effective for Councils.
 As a resident I would urge you to allocate areas of land which you manage to wildflower meadow.
 This would mean an annual cut-and-collect followed by little or no maintenance, reducing your costs and carbon footprint, whilst encouraging wildlife to re-inhabit the area.
 To mitigate any complaints regarding neglect of such areas, an initiative called the Blue Campaign has begun which encourages people to erect a blue heart on a wooden post to alert members of the public to the project.
 Many Councils have begun to sign up to the campaign with more doing so each week.
 More information can be found at https://bluecampaignhub.com/

 I would urge you to consider bringing this to the attention of other Councillors and anyone who manages green or open spaces within the Council.
 It is cost-effective, enhances our environment and shows that the Council is forward looking and committed to its ecological responsibilities.